konkamp94/blog/README.md

 the react app will automatically open in your default browser on port 3000

 #IMPORTANT
-Because i dont have implement a register page you only have to create a user in the database manually with the api endpoint.
+Because i haven't implemented a register page you only have to create a user in the database manually with the api endpoint.
 You ll need to call the api endpoint with a tool like postman or in command line with curl

 http://localhost:3001/api/user/